 If you're using Excel to prepare your data, you can find some helpful instructions for these functions in the Office Help portal here.

 Note that unlike contacts, it's not possible to create custom fields for revenue records.
-If you have data that does not belong in one of the fields below, we recommend storing this data in "Revenue - Other Note" or "Keywords".
+If you have data that does not belong in one of the fields below, we recommend storing this data in "Revenue -Notes" or "Keywords".

 |FIELD NAME||DESCRIPTION||FORMAT NOTES||EXAMPLE|